Einreise nach Guinea

 • Asbestos,

-• Any kind of weapon without a special permit from the Department of Defense.
+• Any type of weapons without special permission from the Ministry of Defense.

-Flights from Germany to Guinea: direct flights, connections and travel time
+Flight from Germany to Guinea: direct flights, transfers and travel time

-There are currently no direct scheduled flights from Germany to Guinea.
-Most passengers traveling between these countries have to make connections at other airports in West Africa or Europe.
+Currently, there are no direct regular flights from Germany to Guinea.
+Most passengers traveling between these countries are forced to make transfers at other airports in West Africa or Europe.

-• Flights from Frankfurt am Main or Munich with connections in Paris, Brussels or Casablanca.
+• Flights from Frankfurt or Munich with a transfer in Paris, Brussels, or Casablanca.

-• Flights from Hamburg or Berlin with connections in Accra (Ghana) or Abidjan (Côte d'Ivoire).
+• Flights from Hamburg or Berlin with a transfer in Accra (Ghana) or Abidjan (Côte d'Ivoire).

-Travel time including connections can range from 12 to 20 hours depending on the route.
-For exact flight schedules and ticket prices, it is best to check directly with airlines or travel agencies, depending on how you purchase your tickets.
+The travel time including transfers can range from 12 to 20 hours depending on the route.
+Exact flight schedules and ticket prices should be confirmed directly with the airlines or travel agencies, depending on how you purchase your tickets.

-Major international airlines operating scheduled flights to Conakry International Airport (Guinea):
+Major international airlines operating regular flights to Conakry International Airport (Guinea):

-• Air France (with a stopover in Paris)
+• Air France (with a transfer in Paris)

-• Brussels Airlines (with a stopover in Brussels)
+• Brussels Airlines (with a transfer in Brussels)

-• Royal Air Maroc (with a layover in Casablanca)
+• Royal Air Maroc (with a transfer in Casablanca)

-• Ethiopian Airlines (with a connection in Addis Ababa)
+• Ethiopian Airlines (with a transfer in Addis Ababa)

-It is important to note that flight schedules and flight times to Conakry (Guinea) may vary depending on season, demand and other factors.
-It is strongly recommended that you check up-to-date flight availability, schedules and flight times before booking your flight.
+It is important to note that the flight schedule and travel time to Conakry (Guinea) may change depending on the season, demand, and other factors.
+Before booking tickets, it is strongly recommended to check the current information about the availability of flights, their schedules, and the duration of the flight.

 Comfortable travel to Guinea